 - In January 2021, D.C.
 Attorney General Karl Racine announced a criminal investigation into Trump for his role in the insurrection.
 No charges have been filed against Trump but Racine did sue the Oath Keepers and Proud Boys for their actions on Jan.
 6.

-- Fani Willis, the District Attorney of Fulton County, Georgia, is investigating Trump for various efforts to overturn election results in Georgia.
+- Fani Willis, the district attorney of Fulton County, Georgia, is investigating Trump for various efforts to overturn election results in Georgia.
 Launched in January 2021, her investigation is focusing on several areas: the Jan.
 2, 2021 call to Georgia Secretary of State Brad Raffensperger in which Trump pressured him into distorting election results in his favor; testimony that Giuliani and other Trump allies gave to Georgia legislators about election fraud; the fake electors scheme; and an elections systems breach involving Trump lawyers in Coffee County, Georgia.
 The investigation has resulted in a special grand jury to consider charges such as solicitation to commit election fraud and knowingly making false statements to state officials.
 In September 2022, Willis said, “The allegations are very serious.
 If indicted and convicted, people are facing prison sentences.”
+She expects to announce any indictments in the case in summer 2023.